mvexel/cosmo/README.md

 ### Why not use the `gdal` crate?

 I could have, but GDAL is a pretty big dependency with a complex build process.
 I wanted to keep Cosmo lightweight and easy to build/install.
 Implementing sinks directly allows for more control and fewer dependencies.

-## License

-Cosmo is licensed under the Apache License 2.0.
-See the LICENSE file for details.